 Glow-Getter: Funmi Fetto

-The beauty expert and curator of our latest kit, The Glow Edit, shares notes on radiance and how to maximise the products she uses and lovesRead more
+The beauty authority shares notes on radiance and how to maximise the products she uses and lovesRead more

 As Vogue Contributing Editor, Observer Beauty Director and author of Palette: The Beauty Bible for Women of Colour, Funmi Fetto knows her salt.
-Not only that, but her long-standing love affair with Liberty made her the go-to collaborator for our latest beauty kit.
-Sharing tips, tricks and highlights from her own routine, Funmi celebrates the products that get her up and glowing; personal favourites which, together, form the sparkling line-up we call The Glow Edit.
+Sharing tips, tricks and highlights from her own routine, here, she celebrates the all-important elements that get her up and glowing; and the products she'd be hard-pushed to go a day without.

 On Davines LOVE Curl…

 I'm obsessed with Davines LOVE Curl Shampoo and Conditioner - the whole range just amazing.
 It's really rare to find mainstream hair care brands that work for afro hair as well, so I recommend it to so many people.
 When it comes to glow, the same thing goes for hair as it does for skin - who doesn't want hair that radiates light?
 What I find with Davines is that it doesn't strip your hair - it gives your curls definition and shine, as if light is bouncing off it.

 Charlotte understands afro hair and all hair types so well - visiting her salon on Portobello Road is more like going to therapy.
 It's such a calming environment, where she gives you good conversation and great cakes - she loves to bake!
 And as for her Manketti Hair Oil, the smell is intoxicating.
 That's the thing about beauty - it's not just about what product does, it's also very much about how it feels, what it reminds you of and all of those other sensorial aspects.
 It's not greasy, it's not heavy but it hydrates the hair - and it’s great for men too, used as a beard oil or post-shaving treatment.